 Sarah’s therapist and another hospital staff member accompanied her on the six-hour trip.
 Sarah’s anxiety mounted along the way, and she was grateful for the support she had with her.

 The transition was successful and Sarah absolutely LOVED her new home.
 Our staff was able to provide her new caregivers with information and demonstrations that would help Sarah continue to succeed.
 As the KVC team was leaving, Sarah expressed her sincere gratitude.
 Everyone was excited to see this journey through to its completion.
 Sarah asked that we tell everyone at KVC Prairie Ridge Hospital the following message:

 “Thank you for not giving up on me; even my own mom gave up on me but you guys never gave up on me, even when I gave you guys hell.” – Sarah

 The positive change in Sarah was remarkable.
 She came to KVC Prairie Ridge Hospital with feelings of hopelessness, despair, and an overall lack of trust of those around her.
 Over time, she revealed herself to be a young woman who was spunky, creative, funny, and full of life with an AMAZING personality.

 Sarah’s story is not one that I will soon forget.
 The lessons I learned from her case, both professionally and personally, have broadened my view as to what it means to never give up on a child.
 It takes a village and that’s exactly what we became – Sarah’s village.

 *Name has been changed and a stock photo has been used to protect Sarah’s identity.

-Each year, KVC Hospitals serves thousands of children, teens, and adults who struggle with depression, anxiety, trauma, substance abuse and suicidal ideation.
+Each year, KVC Hospitals serves thousands of children and teens who struggle with depression, anxiety, trauma, substance abuse, suicidal ideation and other behavioral health issues.
 Learn more about how our treatment engages and teaches new skills to youth for processing trauma, managing difficult emotions and moving beyond traumatic experiences.